kiarashvosough1999/OMPKMeans/README.md

 ## Implementation

-I Used 4 Approaches to use omp constructs and 1 Serial and simple one.
-Each of them is a class that implements algorithm and spicific constructs:
+We Used 4 Approaches to use omp constructs 1 Serial and a simple one.
+Each of them is a class that implements an algorithm and specific constructs:

 - SerialKMeans
 - CriticalKMeans